 In a mindful approach we accept that the depression is here and take some steps to improve things so that it will get at least a little better.
 I strongly recommend the book, “The Mindful Way through Depression: Freeing Yourself From Chronic Unhappiness”.
-It is written by the current leading experts in mindfulness-based cognitive therapy (try saying that three times fast).
-What I like about the paperback edition over the kindle edition is that it comes with a CD that has guided meditations.
+It is written by the current leading experts in mindfulness-based cognitive therapy .
+What I like about the paperback edition over the kindle edition is that it comes with a CD that has guided meditations although I think you can download the meditations with the kindle edition somehow.
 What I found revolutionary about this book is that, rather than fighting depression, it advocates a mindful approach that I think is more effective in the long run in achieving a peaceful relationship with oneself.

 Based on this “Am I Depressed” Test, hopefully you now have a good idea whether or not you are depressed.
-However, taking an “Am I depressed” quiz is just the start.
-If you are depressed, now comes the hard work of getting through your depression.
+However, taking an “Am I depressed” quiz is just the beginning.
+If you are depressed, now you must overcome your depression.

-One of the things that depression does is that it makes you feel like there is no hope and that nothing you try is worthwhile or will work to make you feel better.
-Remember that this is the depression talking.
-It is so important to keep this in mind!
-We take our thoughts for granted as being “truth”.
-However, in this case, you have to realize that your thoughts are being altered by the depression.
+One of the things that depression does is that it robs you of hope and motivation.
+Remember that this is the depression “talking”.
+We take our thoughts and feelings for granted as being “truth”.
+However, in this case, you have to realize that the depression is manipulating your thoughts and feelings.

 Many people experience depression and the vast majority of them recover from it.
-So, it is NOT actually hopeless no matter what you think or feel.
+So, there truly is hope.
 I cannot emphasize that enough.
 As you probably noticed from the “Am I depressed quiz,” the very first question has to do with feeling hopeless.
 It is probably the number one symptom of depression.

-Lastly, sometimes when you are very, very deeply depressed, you need to focus on just hanging on.
+Sometimes, when you are deeply depressed, you need a single-minded focus.
+You need to focus on just hanging on.
 Just taking it one minute at a time.
+One breath at a time.
 It would be good if you could do some of the things on the depression treatment plan, but if you lack the energy or the will to do so, definitely get some professional help, but while you are waiting for help, all you have to do, your only job, is to breathe in and breathe out.